Jsinclaire/coding_challenge_jeremy/readme.txt

 - Refactor printData function.
 - Refactor main.js -> too many if statements
 - Add a better system for shutting down the program

+Note: it is bad practice to commit the .env - only do it with test projects.